-I have been doing natural dyeing for a while, but this year I wanted to explore a new way of dying.
-In Spring we get lots of flowers in our garden, many are actually weeds, like dandelions or forget-me-knots and they last just a few weeks.
-During the year you might get a beautiful bouquet of flower, once it’s old, before you through it away, why don’t use the petals to make a bundle dye?
+During the year you might get a beautiful flower bouquet, once it’s old, before you through it away, why don’t use the petals to make a bundle dye?

-You can use any natural fabric like wool, cotton, linen and silk.
-Old t-shirts, tea-towels, pillowcases or fabrics that you can turn into anything.
-The great thing about natural dyeing is that it’s a bit like magic, the result is always a surprise and even if the patterns and colour might fade after a year or so, you can always dye them again.
-If you like to find out more about natural dyeing I have an online course HERE where you can learn this craft in depth.
+To bundle dyeing with flowers you can use any natural fabric like wool, cotton, linen, and silk.
+Old t-shirts, tea towels, pillowcases, and fabrics that you can turn into anything.
+The great thing about natural dyeing with flowers is that it’s a bit like magic, the result is always a surprise, even if the patterns and colour might fade after a year or so, you can always dye them again.
+If you like to find out more about natural dyeing, you can check out my book “Macrame for the modern home” where I dedicated a full section to natural dyeing.

 TUTORIAL